Guides

 The ultimate guide to New Year's Eve & New Year's Day in Dublin

-This year, Dublin’s New Year’s Festival is back in fine style, bringing huge bands, interactive art and festive cheer to North Wall Quay.
+This year, Dublin New Year's Festival goes big across three days and in multiple venues around the city centre.
+The Dublin Castle is festival ground zero, while on New Year's Day the party extends to Meeting House Square in Temple Bar.
 Elsewhere, the city is buzzing with club nights, indie gigs and parties, with a shindig to suit any musical taste.
 The celebrations don’t stop at midnight, either – there’s plenty to keep you occupied on New Year’s Day, whether you want to fill your lungs with fresh air or take in some classical music.

 New Year’s Festival Dublin